Wohesi/progtheorie/algorithms/README.md

 ## Backtracking algorithm

 > In essence backtracking algorithms work by systematically building up partial
-> solutionsinto complete solutions.
+> solutions into complete solutions.
 However, during this construction process as soon as
 > evidence is gained telling us that there is no way of completing the current partial
 > solution to gain an optimal solution, the algorithm backtracks in order to try to find
-> suitable ways of adjusting the current partial solution
+> suitable ways of adjusting the current partial solution.

 *A Guide to Graph Colouring - Algorithms and Applications, page 56 - by R.M.R.
 Lewis*

-Despite this algorithm's incompleteness, there is a fundation based on pseudocode inside the python file.
+Despite this algorithm's incompleteness, there is a foundation based on pseudocode inside the python file.